duanju/reading_note/react_native/note.md

 Seperate the view part of your app-your React componets-from your business logic and app state.

 ## Write Tests

+Separating the view part of your app—your React components—from your business logic and app state

 ## Unit Tests